-Cologne's Antoniter: Social living space for seniors and homeless people!
+Cologne's Antoniter: Social housing for seniors and the homeless!

 Transparenz: Redaktionell erstellt und geprüft.